 Here at Nova Home Health Care in Fairfax, we’re passionate about providing excellent home health care to the residents of our area.
-Not only do we offer things like elderly companionship, we also have skilled nursing options such as RNs and LPNs, we offer speech therapy, physical therapy, post-surgery home care, and so much more.
+Not only do we offer things like elderly companionship, but we also have skilled nursing options such as RNs and LPNs, but we also offer speech therapy, physical therapy, post-surgery home care, and so much more.
 Do you or someone you know need excellent, compassionate, and trustworthy home care?
 Consider Nova.

 We pride ourselves on hiring the best and the brightest.
 Our staff members are not only great at the mechanics of what they do, they’re also great with people.
 That means that patience, gentleness, and integrity are all qualities that we strive for in all aspects of what we do.
 No matter if the person needing in-home care is elderly not, permanently or temporarily disabled, or recovering from a surgery or accident, Nova in Fairfax is here to help.
 Contact us today to learn more about what Nova can do for you and your family!